nutan-sangani/sunbaseAssignment/README.md

 ## Description
 ### This an customer Management app built using React as frontend, spring boot for rest apis and mysql for database.
+(if you can send me your email address, i can share my postman api collection with your for testing purposes.
+Send your email to nutan.sangani.work@gmail.com)

 ## Features
 #### 1. My project has all the crud features , like adding, searching, removing, updating customers.